COVID-19 (Coronavirus) Frequently Asked Questions

 Implications for your Studentship/Fellowship

 A suspension is typically only recommended for illness lasting longer than 13 weeks.
-Our recommendation is to take sick leave so that you are still able to receive your stipend and an extension for any time lost.
+Our recommendation is to take sick leave so that you are still able to receive your stipend.